 - Don't ignore the bullying.
 Tell someone you trust, such as a teacher or parent, or call an advice line. - Try to keep calm.
 If you are frightened, try to show it as little as possible.
-Don't get angry, it will only make the person bullying you more likely to continue. - Keep and save any bullying emails, text messages or images, screenshotting them if possible so that you can show them to a parent, teacher, police as evidence. - If you can, make a note of the time and date bullying messages or images were sent, and note any details about the sender.
+Don't get angry, it will only make the person bullying you more likely to continue. - Keep and save any bullying emails, text messages or images.
+Then you can show them to a parent or teacher as evidence. - If you can, make a note of the time and date bullying messages or images were sent, and note any details about the sender.